Pan Roasted Duck Breast with Wild Mushrooms with Jacobsen Black Garlic Salt

 1 tsp grated ginger

-1 # assorted wild mushrooms‐ morels, chanterelles, hedgehogs, oyster, or whatever
+1 lb assorted wild mushrooms‐ morels, chanterelles, hedgehogs, oyster, or whatever is available.

 Jacobsen Black Garlic Salt